annadotconnor/osticket-setup/README.md

 <img src="https://i.imgur.com/iuM6Wld.png">
 </p>
 <p>
-You can of course use any information you like for the lab, I have entered generic information as shown.
+You can of course use any login information you like for the lab, I have entered generic information as shown.
+Don't forget to click Set Password, create a password, and uncheck the boxes as we did previously.
 </p>
 <br><br>